-- Product Status: Phased Out
+- Product Status: End of Sale

 The DGS-3200-10 xStack 10-Port Gigabit L2 Managed Switch is a managed layer 2 Security Gigabit switches with IPv6 support, designed to maximise network performance in enterprise environments.
 D-Link Green Technology decreases energy costs by reducing power consumption, without compromising on performance.